Practical Deep LearningHands-on course on deep learning training and inference for engineers

 This course is not a high-level overview of deep learning for managers, business developers, or end users of machine learning technology, although attendees will certainly gain an excellent overview of deep learning by attending this course.
 This is a detailed, hands-on course.

 This is not a course in machine learning or artificial intelligence as such, but in deep learning.
-Deep learning is one specific branch of machine learning, which is a branch of artificial intelligence.
+Deep learning (neural networks) is one specific branch of machine learning, which is a branch of artificial intelligence.

 This is not a course in mathematics, statistics, or data science.
 This course assumes you already have the necessary mathematical background (see prerequisites below).